PeterWangIntel/crosswalk-website/Moving-Existing-Cordova-App-To-Crosswalk.md

 Configure the app to depend on Crosswalk-Cordova-Android library projects.
 Right-click on app project, then, in context menu, choose `Properties`.
 In the `Properties` dialog, remove the reference to the old CordovaLib.
 After that, click `Add…` to configure your project to use a reference to CordovaLib in Crosswalk-Cordova-Android.
 ### Step 4
 Build each project.
-Start from “xwalk_core_library”, then “CordovaLib”, and finally “HelloWorld”.
+Start from `xwalk_core_library`, then `CordovaLib`, and finally `HelloWorld`.
 If all builds pass, your app is now using Crosswalk.